Our Lady of Kibeho at Theatre Royal Stratford East

 Representing spiritual ecstasy onstage is not an easy task, and at times the three girls’ jerking bodies become almost grotesquely amusing rather than thrilling.
 But Charles Balfour’s lighting transitions effectively from day to night, ordinary life to visionary moment, so that the flights of revelation are compelling to even the most hardened non-believer.
 One cannot but think of Miller’s The Crucible, with its calculating teen drama queens.
 But here the line between reality and lies is far more blurred.
 The audience is left to decide for itself whether the visions are real; the girls’ united front is never broken.

 Jonathan Fensom’s set unobtrusively suggests a 1980s Rwandan school – a Spartan arena in which the drama of the plot is allowed to take centre stage.
 Claire Windsor’s sound design pits harmonious choral music against discordant soundscape to give the impression of a school, a country, a world struggling to retain the semblance of peace in the face of impending catastrophe.
-The casual enmity between the Tutsi and Hutu tribes – shown through the girls’ casual slurs and professions of superiority – is elevated in retrospect to something direly chilling and portentous.
+The accepted enmity between the Tutsi and Hutu tribes – shown through the girls’ casual slurs and professions of superiority – is elevated in retrospect to something direly chilling and portentous.
 We read back into 1981 signs of the horrific massacre of the Tutsi that would take place in 1994; like the protagonists of Our Lady of Kibeho, the audience becomes concerned with the boundary between falsehood and belief, superstition and truth.
 The difference is simply where that concern is directed.

 Photos: Manuel Harlan